ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 == Upgrade Notice ==

+= 2.2.1 =

+The author @ze3kr is not using KeyCDN and this plugin anymore, so it's hard for @ze3kr to maintain this plugin.
+If any developer wants to contribute to this plugin, please leave your message [here](https://wordpress.org/support/topic/contribute-to-this-plugin/).

 = 2.2.0 =

 We use cron job to purge for this version to remove delay when purge the cache, you might get some error like the cache is not cleared in some very specific environment, that is because the cron job to your site is broken, you can add this to your `wp-config.php` to use old behavior:

 `$fsckeycdn_no_cron = true;`

-In my test, this error only appears when I use CloudFlare’s Universal SSL and using an old operating system that the `curl` doesn’t support ECDSA/ECC SSL.
-I suggest you use an up-to-date operating system.
+In my test, this error is only appears when I use CloudFlare’s Universal SSL and using a old operating system that the `curl` doesn’t support ECDSA/ECC SSL.
+I suggest you to use a up-to-date operating system.

 = 2.1.5.1 =

 Fix a Fatal error in some old PHP version.
-By the way, you must use this plugin on PHP 5.4 or higher, however, PHP 5.6 or higher are recommended.
+By the way, you must use this plugin on PHP 5.4 or higher, however, PHP 5.6 or higher are recommend.

 = 2.1.5 =